Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 Signs of Newborn Jaundice and Who’s at Risk

-You may notice newborn jaundice first as yellowing of the face between days 2 and 4 after birth, with the color spreading downward as bilirubin rises.
+You may notice newborn jaundice first as yellowing of the face between days 2 and 4 after birth.
+The yellow color may spread downward as bilirubin rises.

 Early Warning Signs

-Watch closely in the first few days after birth, when newborn jaundice typically appears between day 2 and day 4 and often starts with yellowing of the face before moving downward.
+Watch closely in the first few days after birth.
+Newborn jaundice often appears between day 2 and day 4.
+It may start with yellowing of the face before moving downward.

-You may notice yellow skin, yellow eyes, dark urine, or pale stools in newborns; these early warning signs suggest rising bilirubin levels.
+You may notice yellow skin, yellow eyes, dark urine, or pale stools.
+These warning signs can point to rising bilirubin levels.
+Dark urine and pale stools need prompt medical advice.

-Track feeding frequency and diaper output, because poor intake can let bilirubin stay elevated longer, especially with breast milk feeding that’s still establishing.
+Track feeding frequency and diaper output.
+Poor intake can let bilirubin stay elevated longer, especially while breastfeeding is still getting established.

 Risk Factors To Watch

-Some newborns are more likely to develop jaundice than others, and knowing these risk factors can help you stay alert in the first few days after birth.
+Some newborns are more likely to develop jaundice than others.
+Knowing these risk factors can help you stay alert in the first few days after birth.

-You can watch for baby jaundice between days 2 and 4, when bilirubin often rises and yellowish skin may appear first on the face.
+You can watch for baby jaundice between days 2 and 4.
+During this time, bilirubin often rises and yellow skin may appear first on the face.

 • Premature infants face a higher risk.